qwloh/stylelint-transform-function-no-whitespace/README.md

 ![My Plugin](/readme_assets/demo/my-plugin.gif)

 In the clip above, it is demonstrated with dollar variables in a PostCSS file.
-But since the rule is agnostic towards the content passed as the transform function's arguments, it also :-
+But since the rule is agnostic towards the content passed as arguments to the transform functions, it also:

 * [works with CSS Variables ↗](/readme_assets/demo/no-whitespace-css-var.gif)
 * [works with SCSS dollar variables ↗](/readme_assets/demo/no-whitespace-scss-var.gif)
 * [works with Multiple transform functions ↗](/readme_assets/demo/multiple_transform_fn.png)

-The rule does *not* support [Autofix](#autofix).
+This rule does *not* support [Autofix](#autofix).

 ## Installation